Master's Programme in International Administration and Global Governance

 Programme structure and content

-The first semester explores the historical development of the international system, with focus on the relations among international organisations and between international organisations and various state and non-state actors.
+The first semester explores the historical development of the international system, with a focus on the relations among international organisations and between international organisations and various state and non-state actors.
 You will explore the primary policy theories in areas such as peace and conflict studies, and economic, social, and political development.

 The fourth semester offers an opportunity to apply and further develop your methodological skills and area expertise from previous semesters in your final master’s thesis.